-Head injuries, sometimes known as acquired brain injury, require expert advice and guidance from the start - not only to pursue a claim for compensation but to help you navigate the minefield of rehabilitation and therapy services.
+Brain injury claims require expert advice and guidance both to pursue a claim for compensation and to help you obtain rehabilitation and therapy at the earliest opportunity.

-Even a moderate head injury can lead to ongoing problems such as memory loss, personality changes and difficulties in your relationships.
-A severe head injury will be life changing.
+Even a moderate brain injury can lead to ongoing problems such as memory loss, personality changes, and difficulties with relationships.
+A severe injury will be life changing.

-A head injury can be caused in various ways and be of varying types of severity.
-They include traumatic brain injury as a result of a blow to the head, on the road, at work, or as the result of an assault and they can also arise as a consequence of traumatic delivery at birth or failure to spot the symptoms of meningitis, brain haemorrhage or hydrocephalitis.
+A head injury can be caused in many ways such as a blow to the head, or through negligence on the road, or at work, or even as a result of an assault.
+A head injury can also arise as a consequence of traumatic delivery at birth or failure to spot the symptoms of meningitis, brain haemorrhage or hydrocephalitis.

 Fosters Solicitors Team of Personal Injury Lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.